Things to discuss when potters get in touch (for kiln owners)

 WRITTEN BY MIKE

 Like so many hobby potters, I don't own my own kiln!
-I created Kiln Share to help make kiln hire more accesible for potters around the world whilst supporting kiln owners to earn extra income!
+I created Kiln Share to help make kiln hire more accessible for potters around the world whilst supporting kiln owners to earn extra income!

 If you think something in this blog post could be improved or added, please contact me.